SQream/sqream_docs/getting_started/index.rst

 Getting Started
 ***************

-To start querying and analyzing your data, simply log in to the BLUE interface using your own Identity Provider (IDP) credentials.
-By leveraging Auth0, BLUE enables not only IDP authentication, but also multi-factor authentication, encryption, and anomaly detection to protect user data and prevent unauthorized access.
+The Getting Started guide provides an overview of the key steps to begin using BLUE, a comprehensive platform that offers advanced security features and seamless integration with various data analysis tools.
+This guide covers the login process, third-party tool integration, managing resources effectively, and utilizing Jobs, a powerful SQL workflow tool.

 Login
 -----

+By leveraging Auth0, BLUE enables not only IDP authentication, but also multi-factor authentication, encryption, and anomaly detection to protect user data and prevent unauthorized access.

 #.
 First, check your email for an invite from your administrator to join BLUE and follow the attachet link.